 On August 15, Mandalay announced changes to its senior management team.
-Nick Dwyer, the group financial controller of the Company, was appointed as Chief Financial Officer.
-Mr. Dwyer replaces Sanjay Swarup, who announced his resignation in conjunction with Mr. Dwyer's appointment.
-The Company combined the Group Financial Controller and Chief Financial Officer positions.
-In addition, Ryan Austerberry was appointed as General Manager of Björkdal, previously holding the position of Manager Technical Services.
+Nick Dwyer, the Group Financial Controller of the Corporation, was appointed as Chief Financial Officer.
+Mr. Dwyer replaced Sanjay Swarup, who announced his resignation in conjunction with Mr. Dwyer's appointment.
+The Corporation combined the Group Financial Controller and Chief Financial Officer positions.
+In addition, Ryan Austerberry was appointed as General Manager of Björkdal, previously holding the position of Manager, Technical Services.
 Mr. Austerberry replaces Pär Göting.
-With Mr. Austerberry's promotion, the Company eliminated the position of Manager, Technical Services.
+With Mr. Austerberry's promotion, the Corporation eliminated the position of Manager, Technical Services.